campus-resource-scheduler-project/campus-resource-scheduler-project.github.io/index.md

 ### Viewing the running app

-If all goes well, the template application will appear at [http://localhost:3000](http://localhost:3000).
+If the construction of the website processes without error, the template application will appear at [http://localhost:3000](http://localhost:3000).
 You can login using the credentials in settings.development.json, or else register a new account.

 ### ESLint